Monopond/fax-api/README.md

 You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

 ##PauseFax
-WARNING: The PauseFax feature is inactive and non-functional in this (2.0.1) version of the Fax API.

 ###Description
 Pauses a fax message before it starts transmitting.
 This fax message must either be queued, starting or sending.
 Please note the fax cannot be paused if the message is currently being transmitted to the destination device.